Orbit: Relativistic orbital motion

-The above classical (Newtonian) analysis of orbital mechanics assumes that the more subtle effects of general relativity, such as frame dragging and gravitational time dilation are negligible.
-Relativistic effects cease to be negligible when near very massive bodies (as with the precession of Mercury's orbit about the Sun), or when extreme precision is needed (as with calculations of the orbital elements and time signal references for GPS satellites.).
+The classical (Newtonian) analysis of orbital mechanics assumes that the more subtle effects of general relativity, such as frame dragging and gravitational time dilation are negligible.
+Relativistic effects cease to be negligible when near massive bodies (as with the precession of Mercury's orbit about the Sun), or when extreme precision is needed (as with calculations of the orbital elements and time signal references for GPS satellites.)

-Orbital planes

-The analysis so far has been two dimensional; it turns out that an unperturbed orbit is two-dimensional in a plane fixed in space, and thus the extension to three dimensions requires simply rotating the two-dimensional plane into the required angle relative to the poles of the planetary body involved.

-The rotation to do this in three dimensions requires three numbers to uniquely determine; traditionally these are expressed as three angles.

-Orbital period

-The orbital period is simply how long an orbiting body takes to complete one orbit.

-Specifying orbits
+Because of general relativity, there exists a smallest possible radius for which a particle can stably orbit a black hole.
+Any inward perturbation to this orbit will lead to the particle spiraling into the black hole.
+The size of this innermost stable circular orbit depends on the spin of the black hole and the spin of the particle itself, but with no rotation the theoretical orbital radius is just three times the radius of the event horizon.

+Specification

 Six parameters are required to specify a Keplerian orbit about a body.
 For example, the three numbers that specify the body's initial position, and the three values that specify its velocity will define a unique orbit that can be calculated forwards (or backwards) in time.

-However, traditionally the parameters used are slightly different.
+An unperturbed orbit is two-dimensional in a plane fixed in space, known as the orbital plane.
+In three dimensions, the orientation of this plane relative to a plane of reference, such as the plane of the sky, can be determined by three angles.
+Extending the analysis to three dimensions requires simply rotating the two-dimensional plane to the required angles relative to the poles of the planetary body involved.

-The traditionally used set of orbital elements is called the set of Keplerian elements, after Johannes Kepler and his laws.
-The Keplerian elements are six:
+By tradition, the standard set of orbital elements is called the set of Keplerian elements, after Johannes Kepler and his laws.
+These six Keplerian elements are as follows: